Maniceraf/manic_todo_app_2/README.md

 ## Overview

-Welcome to the ToDo App, a Flutter project designed to help you keep track of your tasks with a simple and intuitive interface.
+Welcome to the Todos, a Flutter project designed to help you keep track of your tasks with a simple and intuitive interface.

 ## Features